Zilliqa/dev-portal-old/docs/api-websocket.md

 ## Exception handling

-Usually an **error message** will be responded to the client if the query failed, it may looks like
+Usually an **error message** will be sent to the client if the query failed, it may looks like

 ```json
 {